Contact: Sharon Tarver-Evans, Registrar for U.S. Builds

 Adult to Youth Ratio: One adult for every 5-7 youth

 Accommodations: The Joe Rush Center for Urban Mission is located in the former education building of a United Methodist Church.
 It has 40 bunk beds.
 Food is provided for summer mission camps.
 Other times of year, visiting groups have the option of food provided or providing and cooking their own food.
 Meals are prepared in a full kitchen in the fellowship hall.

 Cost: Summer Mission Camp: $275 per person (Sunday evening through Friday morning).
 One adult may attend at no cost for every 6 youth attending.
-Fee includes room, board, staffing, pain, brushes, rollers and other supplies.
+Fee includes room, board, staffing, paint, brushes, rollers and other supplies.

 Other times of year: Costs depend on length of stay and whether Urban Ministry provides the food.